 - 6.29.2.
-The MCO shall submit referral system policies and procedures for review and approval within thirty (30) days from the date the Contract is signed, annually thereafter, and prior to any revisions.
+The MCO shall submit referral system policies and procedures for review and approval within thirty (30) days from the date the Contract is signed and prior to any revisions.
 Referral policies and procedures shall describe referral systems and guidelines and, at a minimum, include the following elements: - 6.29.2.1.
-When a referral from the member's PCP is and is not required (See Section 8.5.4.2 Exceptions to Requirements); - 6.29.2.2.
+When a referral from the member's PCP is and is not required (See Section 8.5.1.6 Exceptions to Requirements); - 6.29.2.2.
 Process for member referral to an out-of-network provider when there is no provider within the MCO's provider network who has the appropriate training or expertise to meet the particular health needs of the member; - 6.29.2.3.
 Process for providing a standing referral when a member with a condition requires on-going care from a specialist; - 6.29.2.4.
 Process for referral to specialty care for a member with a life-threatening condition or disease who requires specialized medical care over a prolonged period of time; - 6.29.2.5.
 Process for member referral for case management; - 6.29.2.6.
 Process for member referral for chronic care management; - 6.29.2.7.
 Policy that prohibits providers from making referrals for designated health services to healthcare entities with which the provider or a member of the provider's family has a financial relationship. - 6.29.2.8.
 Processes to ensure monitoring and documentation of specialty health care services and follow up are included in the PCP's member medical record. - 6.29.2.9.
 There must be written evidence of the communication of the patient results/information to the referring physician by the specialty health care provider or continued communication of patient information between the specialty health care provider and the primary care provider; and - 6.29.2.10.
 Process for referral of members for Medicaid State Plan services that are excluded from MCO core benefits and services and that will continue to be provided through fee-for-service Medicaid. - 6.29.2.11.
 The MCO shall develop electronic, web-based referral processes and systems.

 6.30.
 Care Coordination, Continuity of Care, and Care Transition provided by LDH's dental benefit program manager, or provided by community and social support providers.
 The MCO shall ensure member-appropriate provider choice within the MCO and interaction with providers outside the MCO.
 Continuity of care activities shall ensure that the appropriate personnel, including the service providers, are kept informed of the member's treatment needs, changes, progress or problems.
-These MCO activities and processes shall be demonstrated via workflows with specific decision points and provided to LDH by January 11, 2016.

 The MCO shall develop and maintain effective care coordination, continuity of care, and care transition activities to ensure a continuum of care approach to providing health care services to MCO members.
-The MCO shall establish a process to coordinate the delivery of core benefits and services with services that are reimbursed on a fee-for-service basis by LDH2.
+The MCO shall establish a process to coordinate the delivery of core benefits and services with services that are reimbursed on a fee-for-service basis by LDH,